MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 ```

 ### 8.2.3 Open the network with the derived link key
-Now set the transient link key (the same link key that you derived from the install code) on the Trust Center and open the network for joining with the joining device’s EUI64:
+Now set the transient link key (the same link key that you derived from the install code) on the Trust Center and open the network for joining with the joining device's EUI64:
 ```
 plugin network-creator-security open-with-key {eui64} {linkkey}
 ```